Syncleus/aparapi.com/source/introduction/about.html.md

 kernel.execute(range);
 ```

-In the above code we extend com.amd.aparapi.Kernel base class and override the Kernel.run() method to express our data parallel algorithm.
+In the above code we extend com.syncleus.aparapi.Kernel base class and override the Kernel.run() method to express our data parallel algorithm.
 We initiate the execution of the Kernel(over a specific range 0..results.length) using Kernel.execute(range).

 # About the Name